wp-plugins/youtube-simple-gallery/readme.txt

 * In it will contain an equivalent to this shortcode : [chr-youtube-gallery order="DESC" orderby="date" posts="6" category="all"].
 * This shortcode is the default, but if you want to change is just delete it and clicking on the same icon youtube play that opens an editor .
 * In the poup-up you will add as much as the Ordinances " Descending - Ascending " or " Date - Name - Random ".
+* For change the single video copy the file "youtube-simple-gallery > single-youtube-gallery.php" and paste inside of the your theme folder.

 == Frequently Asked Questions ==